HenriqueBaetaLeite/python-weather-app/README.md

 <!-- ![Alt ou título da imagem](URL da imagem) -->

-<p>Libs that I use in this project:
+<p>Modules that I used in this project:
 <br>
 json
 <br>